-BONUS: include Digg and Tumblr.
+BONUS: include Pinterest and YouTube.

 7. Include links to follow your social media accounts in a prominent place on all pages of the website.

 I’ve seen these in the header or footer of the site or on the left or right column.
 Where they are doesn’t matter, but don’t hide them!
 Make them easy to see and find without even looking for them.
 If a visitor to your site clicks on these links, they will be taken to the specific page on that social media platform where they can follow you.
-This is another way for visitors to stay up-to-date with your company, what you have to say, and see any specials or sales you might run.
+This is another way for visitors to stay up-to-date with your company, and what you have to say, and see any specials or sales you might run.

 8. Build a contact form.

 Lots of businesses have just an email address or phone number listed on the website.
-This is not ideal because for 2 main reasons: 1) it’s not as easy to track and 2) it may increase the amount of spam you receive to that email address (depending on how this is programmed).
+This is not ideal for 2 main reasons: 1) it’s not as easy to track and 2) it may increase the amount of spam you receive to that email address (depending on how this is programmed).
 I always recommend a contact form instead.
-At it’s most basic, the visitor to your site fills out the form and you receive an email with the information the visitor submitted.
+At its most basic, the visitor to your site fills out the form and you receive an email with the information the visitor submitted.
 More sophisticated forms will automatically insert the information into a database or a CRM system like Salesforce.
 Here are things the contact form should always include:

 - Locate the form where it can be seen as soon as the person goes to the page (without scrolling).

 - If you ask the visitor for a phone number on your form, it should very clearly indicate that the phone number is optional (doesn’t have to be filled in before the form can be submitted).
-Having the phone number field required can seriously reduce response rate.
+Having the phone number field required can seriously reduce the response rate.

 - If a visitor fails to fill out any required field, highlight or mark the one they didn’t fill out and give a specific error message telling the visitor the problem.